kenatiod/MUT/UMU Ref Synopsis Timeline.md

 This paper explores how theories of embodied cognition can inform the design of human-computer interfaces.
 Kirsh argues that our physical bodies and interactions with the environment play a crucial role in cognitive processes.
 He discusses how tools and technologies become extensions of our cognitive systems.
 The paper proposes that future interface designs should leverage embodied and situated aspects of cognition, potentially leading to more natural and intuitive ways of interacting with technology.
 Kirsh envisions a "magical" future where the boundaries between thought, action, and computational augmentation are blurred.

+#### Kosinski, M., Stillwell, D., & Graepel, T. (2013).
+Private traits and attributes are predictable from digital records of human behavior.
+Proceedings of the National Academy of Sciences, 110(15), 5802-5805.
+Kosinski, Stillwell, and Graepel's 2013 paper "Private traits and attributes are predictable from digital records of human behavior" presents a groundbreaking study on the predictive power of digital footprints.
+Here are the key points:

+1. Data source: The study used Facebook Likes as a primary data source, analyzing over 58,000 volunteers' Likes alongside their detailed demographic profiles and psychometric test results.

+2. Predictive modeling: The researchers employed machine learning techniques to build predictive models based on the Facebook Like data.

+3. Predictable attributes: The study found that a wide range of personal attributes could be accurately predicted from Facebook Likes, including:
+   - Demographic traits: Age, gender, ethnicity, relationship status
+   - Psychological traits: Personality traits (e.g., openness, conscientiousness)
+   - Personal preferences: Sexual orientation, political views, religion
+   - Sensitive information: Use of addictive substances, parents' relationship status

+4. Accuracy: The predictive accuracy varied across attributes but was notably high for several traits.
+For example:
+   - 88% accuracy for distinguishing between homosexual and heterosexual men
+   - 95% accuracy for distinguishing between African American and Caucasian American
+   - 85% accuracy for distinguishing between Democrat and Republican

+5. Privacy implications: The study raised significant concerns about personal privacy in the digital age, demonstrating that seemingly innocuous digital records can reveal highly sensitive personal information.

+6. Ethical considerations: The authors discussed the potential benefits and risks of such predictive capabilities, including improved products and services but also the potential for discrimination and privacy invasion.

+7. Future impact: The paper highlighted the need for new approaches to protecting privacy and regulating the use of digital footprints in an era of big data and advanced analytics.

+This study was influential in demonstrating the extent to which digital behavior can reveal personal attributes, sparking discussions about data privacy, ethical use of predictive analytics, and the broader implications of the digital revolution for personal privacy.

 #### Kriegeskorte, N., & Kievit, R. A. (2013).
 Representational geometry: Integrating cognition, computation, and the brain.

 This paper introduces representational geometry as an approach to link cognitive theories, computational models, and neuroscientific data.
 Key ideas: